Culture of Qatar: Cuisine

-Qatari cuisine reflects traditional Arab and Levantine cuisine.
-It is also heavily influenced by Iranian and Indian cuisine.
+Qatari cuisine reflects traditional Arab and Levantine cuisine, with heavy influences by Iranian and Indian cuisine.
 Seafood and dates are staple food items.
-As Qatar follows Shariah religious law, alcohol, and pork products cannot be brought into the country.
-Being invited to dine in a Qatari home is considered a special honor, reflecting the cultural value placed on hospitality.
-One notable aspect of Arab society is the host's generosity, who typically prepares food in quantities much larger than necessary, ensuring that guests are abundantly provided for.
+As Qatar follows Shariah religious law, alcohol, and pork products cannot be brought into the country; however, alcohol is available for purchase for eligible non-Muslims.
 Traditional meals are usually served with guests seated on the floor, partaking of the food with their hands.

-Before the meal commences, it is customary to serve coffee or tea.
-Arabic coffee, brewed in brass coffee pots infused with cardamom, offers a distinctive aroma and flavor.
-Served in small porcelain cups, guests often consume three to five cups, signaling their satisfaction by gently shaking the cup when they have had their fill.
+Before the meal commences, it is customary to serve Arabic coffee brewed in brass coffee pots infused with cardamom.
+Served in small porcelain cups, guests signal by gently shaking the cup when they have had their fill.
 Hot tea, typically flavored with mint and sweetened with sugar, may also be served in small glass mugs.

-The national dish of Qatar is machbous (also known as kabsa), which consists of rice cooked with Arabic spices and served with chicken, lamb, or fish.
-Machbous is mainly served with lamb during important celebrations and any type of gathering to show generosity.
+The national dish of Qatar is machbous (also known as kabsa), which consists of rice cooked with Arabic spices and served mainly with lamb, but also with chicken or fish.
 Other important dishes include mathruba, which is rice beaten with cardamom, milk, butter, and any choice of meat, until it turns into porridge form; thareed, consists of bread soaked in vegetable, spices, and chicken/lamb stew; harees, which is meat beaten with boiled ground wheat, until it turns into porridge form; and balaleet, a sweet and savory dish usually eaten for breakfast or as a dessert, which includes vermicelli cooked with sugar, rose water, cardamom, and saffron, and topped with omelet eggs.